 - The MME relays the response by sending the MME CONFIGURATION TRANSFER message to the initiating eNB identified by the target eNB ID.

+NOTE 1: In general, the PLMN ID in the Global en-gNB Node ID of the candidate en-gNB, indicated at X2 Setup, is the same as the PLMN ID indicated in the target en-gNB ID at TNL address discovery.
+If this is not the case, the Global en-gNB ID of the target en-gNB is regarded to be equivalent to the Global en-gNB ID of the candidate en-gNB, if the gNB ID is the same and the PLMN ID indicated in the target en-gNB ID is supported by the eNB via which the TNL address discovery of the candidate en-gNB is performed.

-NOTE: An NR cell does not broadcast a Tracking Area Code applicable for the EPS.
+NOTE 2: An NR cell does not broadcast a Tracking Area Code applicable for the EPS.
 In case that inter-MME X2 TNL address discovery procedures are required, the source MME may use the available information to identify the target MME.